 Fascinating African American history and culture awaits in DC, from the Smithsonian National Museum of African American History and Culture to the Martin Luther King, Jr. Memorial and so much more.

 African American history and culture is an essential part of experiencing Washington, DC.
-The city that hosted the March on Washington and Martin Luther King, Jr.’s “I Have A Dream” speech features a memorial dedicated to King, as well as numerous other free-to-experience sites that help you to discover the African American experience, including the Smithsonian National Museum of African American History and Culture, the former home of Frederick Douglass and many more sites.
+The city that hosted the March on Washington and Martin Luther King, Jr.’s “I Have A Dream” speech features numerous other free-to-experience sites that help you to discover the African American experience, including the Smithsonian National Museum of African American History and Culture, the former home of Frederick Douglass and many more sites.
 Read on and explore some of our favorites.

 The Smithsonian National Museum of African American History and Culture is located on the National Mall adjacent to the Washington Monument.
 The museum exhibits the richness and diversity of the African American experience, with a mission of promoting a dialogue on race and inspiring healing.
-Make sure to secure your timed passes for the National Mall’s newest museum.
+Please note that the museum is currently closed; visit its website for the latest information.

 The four-acre crescent shaped site in West Potomac Park on the Tidal Basin was selected for the Martin Luther King Jr., Memorial.
 President Obama dedicated the memorial on Oct.
 16, 2011.
 The two mountains represent the “Mountain of Despair” reaching for “Hope from Despair,” while the space in the middle symbolizes the distance between them.
 The memorial is one of the highlights of the National Mall.